/*

 * @exception IllegalArgumentException if formatName

-or is not one of the names returned by
+* is null or is not one of the names returned by

-* getMetadataFormatNames
+* getMetadataFormatNames.

 *